wp-plugins/inline-spoilers/readme.txt

 == Frequently Asked Questions ==

 = How do I can customize design of the spoiler? =
-To change layout of a spoiler, please, edit `styles/is-styles.css` file.
+To change layout of a spoiler, please, edit `styles/inline-spoilers-styles.css` file.

+= How to remove text from the title? =
+To remove default title you can use
+[spoiler title="&nbsp;"]
+...
+[/spoiler]

 == Screenshots ==